nodejs/node/doc/api/addons.markdown

     #endif

 And in `myobject.cc` implement the various methods that you want to expose.
-Here we expose the method `plusOne` by adding it to the constructor's
+Here we expose the method `plusOne` by adding it to the constructor’s
 prototype:

     // myobject.cc